You’re Doing Your Paver Sealing Wrong

 You’re putting the sealer on when it’s too hot or cold.

 So what if it’s too hot or too cold, right?
 You probably haven’t considered this factor when doing your paver sealing.
 Well, it’s actually more important than you thought, according to your local Brevard paver sealing experts.

 When the pavers are too hot or too cold, the sealant doesn’t penetrate through the surface in order to give you the best seal and ends up making the whole process a waste of time.
 Doing your paver sealing in temperatures from 40 degrees-75 degrees fahrenheit.
 This allows the sealant to get deep through the surface and gives the longest lifespan to the pavers.

-Doing any type of paver sealing is tedious and requires a lot of work and planning, so leave it to the Melbourne paver sealing professionals to get it done right the first time.
+Doing any type of paver sealing is tedious and requires a lot of work and planning, so leave it to the Brevard paver sealing professionals to get it done right the first time.
 Contact us at Beacon Cleaning to bring the life back into your pavers!